openface/onset-alien-invasion/README.md

 * Scrap heaps provide resources such as metal shards, plastic tarps, and computer parts.
 * Workbench system for building items with resources that you find at the scrap heaps.
 * Inventory system with interactive objects and hotbar selection.
+* Merchant system for purchasing items
+* Interactive world props (tree, water, items)

+### Direction

+While Alien Invasion started life as a simple AI shooter gamemode for Onset, the original purpose of this project was to learn Lua scripting for Onset.
+This project has since grown quite a bit with features not really applicable to a simple alien shooter, and that is OK.
+This code will continue to morph and shift into something more general and widely-usable for other Onset gamemodes in the future.

 ### Thanks